GuangchuangYu/mlass/README.md

 The following algorithms will be implemented:

-	Linear Regression with one variable
+	Linear Regression with one variable <2012-01-06, Fri>
 	Linear Regression with multiple variables
 	Logistic Regression
 	Regularization for preventing overfitting